Natural Resources (NR)

 NR 041B Native Plants - Desert Units: 1

 This course is designed to introduce students to the identification of desert native plants in the Coachella Valley and surrounding desert areas.
 Both annuals and perennials (shrubs and trees) are included, with an emphasis placed on desert annuals when they are available.
-Two Saturday field trips are required.
+Two Saturday field trips may be required.

 Lecture Hours: 18 Lab Hours: None Repeatable: No